jennlangley/depop-clone/README.md

 # Style Swap

-An e-commerce site to sell and buy from other people across the globe.
+E-commerce website to sell and buy from other people across the globe.

 ## Getting started
 1. Clone this repository (only this branch)